Our theater village is large.

 April 18, 20, 26, 27 at 6:30 p.m.

 April 21, 28, & 29 at 1 p.m.

 The Curtain Theater

 Hold onto your wigs, grab your glitter and get ready to dance!
 Award-winning playwright and performer Taylor Mac’s The Lily’s Revenge is a stunning, five-part, epic journey.
 It turns traditional story-telling on its sparkly ear and invites us to step into a fantastical world as we follow a torch-singing lily flower determined to wed a human bride against the wishes of the God of Nostalgia.
 As The Lily embarks on a quest of self-discovery, audiences become part of the spectacle encompassing film, live music, and dance that celebrates radical acts of compassion and love.

 Take a Bigger Role

 Don’t just be part of our audience!
 Interested in auditioning, attending workshops, or bringing a group to a student matinee?
-Please visit our website to learn about all the ways you can get more involved with UMass Theater.
+Please visit our Community Engagement page to learn about all the ways you can get more involved with UMass Theater.